hairi0226/2024-MACHINE-LEARNING-AND-PROGRAMMING-final-report/README.md

 ## 3. Data Augmentation

 ### 3.1 Methodology

-Our data augmentation approach focused on enhancing the robustness and generalization capabilities of the STT model.
+Our data augmentation approach was designed to enhance the robustness and generalization capabilities of the Speech-to-Text (STT) model, particularly for medical conversations involving senior speakers.
 We applied the following techniques:

-1. Noise addition: Introducing controlled levels of background noise to simulate real-world conditions.
+Noise addition: We introduced controlled levels of background noise to simulate real-world conditions.
+This technique is crucial because:

+It mimics various environments where medical conversations might occur (e.g., busy clinics, hospital rooms with equipment noise).
+It helps the model become more resilient to unexpected acoustic interferences.
+The noise levels were carefully calibrated to maintain audio intelligibility while providing sufficient challenge to the model.

-2. Reverberation: Adding echo effects to mimic different acoustic environments.
+Reverberation: We added echo effects to mimic different acoustic environments.
+This technique is important because:

+It simulates the diverse acoustic properties of medical facilities (e.g., small examination rooms, large waiting areas).
+It helps the model adapt to speech that may be altered by room acoustics.
+We experimented with different reverberation times and intensities to find an optimal balance.

-3. Distortion: Applying subtle distortions to the audio signal to increase variety.
+Distortion: We applied subtle distortions to the audio signal to increase variety.
+This technique is valuable because:

+It simulates potential issues in audio capture or transmission.
+It encourages the model to focus on core speech features rather than relying on perfect audio quality.
+We carefully tuned the distortion parameters to avoid compromising speech intelligibility.

+In addition to these techniques, we also considered but ultimately did not implement:

+Speed perturbation: Altering the speed of the audio to simulate different speaking rates.
+While this could have been beneficial for adapting to various speaker tempos, we decided against it to maintain the natural rhythm of medical conversations, especially considering the focus on senior speakers.
+Pitch shifting: Modifying the pitch of the audio to simulate different voices.
+We experimented with this but found it less effective for our specific use case, as it risked altering the characteristic vocal patterns of senior speakers.

+Our methodology involved a careful balance between augmenting the data sufficiently to improve model robustness and maintaining the essential characteristics of medical conversations.
+We conducted preliminary experiments to fine-tune each augmentation technique, ensuring that the augmented audio remained representative of real-world scenarios while providing valuable additional training data for our model.

 ### 3.2 Dataset